dvemon/ipb-auth/README.md

 # ipb-auth
-Authorise Invision Community (IP.Board) logins with one PHP file.
+authorise Invision Community (IP.Board) logins with one php file

-Useful for sending POST requests from an external application.
+iseful for sending post requests from an external application